digital-asset/daml-finance/QUICKSTART.md

 The solution is to read this data from a contract on the ledger.
 In Daml, the effect of reading (or writing) from the ledger is encapsulated by the `data Update` type.
 So what we would want is something like `f = (-> Update _)`.
 Unfortunately this still doesn't solve the serializability issue.

-The work around this, the typeclass [Observable](./daml/ContingentClaims/Observable.daml) abstracts these details away.
+To work around this, the typeclass [Observable](./daml/ContingentClaims/Observable.daml) abstracts these details away.
 We provide a concrete implementation that is both serializable and effectful, in [`Serializable/Claim.daml`](./daml/ContingentClaims/Serializable/Claim.daml).
 It uses `Observation` as a concrete, serializable implementation of `Observable`.

 ## The Time Parameter